sanic-org/tracerite/README.md

 ## Clarity in complex situations

 ![Exception chain comparison](https://raw.githubusercontent.com/sanic-org/tracerite/main/docs/screenshots/chain-comparison.webp)
-*TraceRite shows even complex exception chains in chronological order, as opposed to the convoluted order of Python's own tracebacks where the entry point `func()` near bottom and the flow jumps back and forth.*
+*TraceRite shows even complex exception chains in chronological order, as opposed to the convoluted order of Python's own tracebacks where the entry point `func()` is near bottom and the flow jumps back and forth.*

 ## Features